Aetion cracks top 10 of Fast Company’s 100 Best Workplaces for Innovators

 The healthcare technology company uses data and predictive modeling to answer questions about how certain treatments will affect different sectors of the population.
-The company has a separate labs team completely focused on innovation.
-The labs team, says CEO Carolyn Magill, “makes sure that our scientists have time to do research with academic partnerships to support the latest thinking and participate in peer-reviewed research.”
+The company has a scientific research team completely focused on innovation.
+The team, says CEO Carolyn Magill, “makes sure that our scientists have time to do research with academic partnerships to support the latest thinking and participate in peer-reviewed research.”

 fastco works